Chapter 18: Pre-processing

 SET real_var := 1 + 5;

-Since @id(…) can go anywhere an identifier can go, it is totally suitable for use for type names but also for procedure names, table names, any identifer.
+Since @id(...) can go anywhere an identifier can go, it is not only suitable for use for type names but also for procedure names, table names – any identifer.
 As mentioned above @id will generate an error if the expression does not make a legal normal identifier.

 Pipeline syntax for Expression Macros